ComputeCanada/molmodsim-md-theory-lesson-novice/_episodes/01-Force_Fields_Overview.md

 ---

-## History of Force Field Develoment
+## History of Force Field Development

 ### Consistent Force Field (CFF)
 CFF was the first modern force field [(Lifson, 1968)]({{ page.root }}/reference.html#Lifson-1968) Introduced a concept of a 'consistent force field'.
 Introduced a methodology for deriving and validating force fields.
 The term 'consistent' emphasized importance of the ability to describe a wide range of compounds and physical observables (conformation, crystal structure, thermodynamic properties and vibrational spectra).
 After the initial derivation for hydrocarbons CFF was extended to proteins, but was very crude at that time.